BreakerLab/dimpl/README.md

 #### Data Transfer between Local Machine and Cluster

-The DIMPL notebooks generate compressed .tar.gz files consisting of all the scripts and data necessary to run the more computational steps on a cluster.
+The DIMPL notebooks generate compressed .tar.gz files consisting of all the scripts and data necessary to run the more computationally demanding steps on a cluster.
 These .tar.gz files are placed in the directory data/export.
 After transferring the files to a cluster they should be unpacked using the command `tar xzvf data-dir.tar.gz`.
 When tasks on the cluster complete the directory should be recompressed using the command `tar czvf data-dir.tar.gz data-dir`.

 ### File Organization
 ------------